 Back in the 1950′s a few Irish people set out for San Giovanni Rotondo.
 It was a big venture.
 First they set out on a long journey in old propeller driven aeroplanes.
 Then they took slow trains and old buses to their destination.
 Since then hundreds , even thousands of people have been drawn to [...]

 Leonello Marinelli was inspector of public buildings in Corciano in Italy.
 For some time he and his wife were weighed down at seeing their ten year old little boy lingering with a terrible illness for which they could find no cure, despite repeated treatment by several doctors.
-Then his condition grew worse and all hope of [...]
+Then his condition grew worse and all hope of saving him was abandoned.
+The local doctor called in [...]

 Tel: (051) 87 50 61